JamieBort/Learning-Directory/JavaScript/CodingChallenges/CodeWars/AmISafeToDrive/README.md

 # AmISafeToDrive

-### Status

-Not done yet.

-Not done.
-Come back to.
 Note: Josh drove on this one.
 If I attempt, try from scratch.

+### Status

+Done.
+Solved.
+Passed.

 ## Problem